alex-kalanis/kwcms_core/README.md

 It also can run many subsites on one code - just with different bootstraps.
 And that also means multiply code reusability and allowing manage them by just one administration.
 Yet it has different users with different responsibilities on subsites as seen in this example.

+### Kubernetes, AWS or similar services

+KWCMS is based on files.
+It behaves like the older Unixes.
+For do the same thing like with other distributed services or "serverless solutions" you need to set user directory as mountpoint somewhere into NAS-like storage to behave like the usual external database.
+Then you need to set paths for dynamic files there.
+That's all.

+It is possible to run some parts of KWCMS on AWS or similar services, but still the main limit here is need of file access.
+It's on your developer to choose which parts will be used and their limits.
+Some parts like caches can stay on each node without problems, some need to be shared across the all instances.
+Then some things might to be problematic - nearly all loaders are filesystem-dependent.